 The theories of Divine Origin, Force and Social Social Contract are speculative and stand rejected.
 But it does not mean that they have no practical utility.
 Each one of these theories contains some element of truth and aids us in penetrating the realm of the past and helps to find out how and why the State came into existence.

 To examine and reject a speculative theory is a means of arriving at the truth.
 It is only by groping in the dark that we hope to reach the light.
 Leacock has tightly said that the rejection of what is false in the speculative theories of the past will aid in establishing more valid conclusions on the residual basis of what is true.
 What exists is never new.
 It is a monument of human effort, the result of prolonged activity. we cannot understand any contemporary institution without some knowledge of its genetic background.
 Speculative theories exhibit the spirit of the time in which they flourished and are, consequently, the index of the people their thoughts, and their environments and describe the forces that moulded and shaped the practices of the State.
-Finally, speculative theories led to the development of political thought.
+Finally, speculative theories led to the development of political thought..

 Divine Rights Advantages and Disadvantages